Professional Sharp Pruners, Garden ...

 (PDF) Washington State University Extension Pruning Equipment for Home Gardeners

-Based on Home and Garden Information Center publication HG 84 Pruning Ornamental Plants, author Virginia Williams, CPH, Former Home and Garden Information Center Consultant, UME Bulletin 150 Pruning Ornamental Trees and Shrubs, author Dr. Francis Gouin (deceased) and revised by Ray Bosmans, Professor Emeritus, University of Maryland Extension, and the Maryland Master Gardener Handbook (revised January 2012).
+Based on Home and Garden Information Center publication HG 84 Pruning Ornamental Plants, authored by Virginia Williams, CPH, Former Home and Garden Information Center Consultant, UME Bulletin 150 Pruning Ornamental Trees and Shrubs, by Dr. Francis Gouin (deceased), and revised by Ray Bosmans, Professor Emeritus, University of Maryland Extension, and the Maryland Master Gardener Handbook (revised January 2012).

 Compiled by Debra Ricigliano, Home and Garden Information Center, June 2019.